sharpmachine/framework/wp-content/plugins/breadcrumb-navxt/readme.txt

 Tags: breadcrumb, breadcrumbs, trail, navigation, menu, widget Requires at least: 3.2
 Tested up to: 3.3.1
-Stable tag: 4.0.1
+Stable tag: 4.0.2
 Adds breadcrumb navigation showing the visitor's path to their current location.

 == Description ==

 Breadcrumb NavXT, the successor to the popular WordPress plugin Breadcrumb Navigation XT, was written from the ground up to be better than its ancestor.
 This plugin generates locational breadcrumb trails for your WordPress powered blog or website.
 These breadcrumb trails are highly customizable to suit the needs of just about any website running WordPress.
 The Administrative interface makes setting options easy, while a direct class access is available for theme developers and more adventurous users.
-Do note that Breadcrumb NavXT requires PHP5.2 or newer.

 = Translations =

 Breadcrumb NavXT distributes with translations for the following languages:

 * English - default -
-* German by Tom Klingenberg
-* French by Laurent Grabielle
 * Spanish by Karin Sequen
-* Dutch by Stan Lenssen
-* Russian by Yuri Gribov
 * Swedish by Patrik Spathon
+* Estonian by Martin Orn
+* Azerbaijani by Zaur Bayramov

+The following translations are in need of a maintainer:

+* German originally maintained by Tom Klingenberg
+* French originally maintained by Laurent Grabielle
+* Dutch originally maintained by Stan Lenssen
+* Russian originally maintained by Yuri Gribov
-* Italian by Luca Camellini
+* Italian originally maintained by Luca Camellini
-* Japanese by Kazuhiro Terada
+* Japanese originally maintained by Kazuhiro Terada

 Don't see your language on the list?
-Feel free to translate Breadcrumb NavXT and send John Havlik the translations.
+Stop by [Breadcrumb NavXT's translation project](http://translate.mtekk.us/projects/breadcrumb-navxt "Go to Breadcrumb NavXT's GlotPress based translation project").

 == Installation ==

 Please visit [Breadcrumb NavXT's](http://mtekk.us/code/breadcrumb-navxt/#installation "Go to Breadcrumb NavXT's project page's installation section.") project page for installation and usage instructions.

 == Changelog ==
+= 4.0.2 =
+* New feature: Estonian translation added props to Martin Orn.
+* New feature: Azerbaijani translation added props to Zaur Bayramov.
+* Bug fix: Replaced deprecated RDFa and Microformat breadcrumbs with Schema.org breadcrumbs support in the included sidebar widget.
+* Bug fix: Mainsite breadcrumbs are linked once again.
+* Bug fix: Safe default settings for CPTs and taxonomies should work now.
+* Bug fix: Updated translations should work, previously the old ones loaded.
 = 4.0.1 =
 * New feature: Norwegian translations added props to Jan Rosvoldsve.
 * Bug fix: Fixed line 591 and line 646 errors in multisite installs.
-* Bug fix: Attachments will now obey the root page setting for their parent, regardless of the parent’s post type.
+* Bug fix: Attachments will now obey the root page setting for their parent, regardless of the parent's post type.
 = 4.0.0 =
 * Behavior change: Prefix, suffix, and anchor settings have been replaced with templates for all breadcrumb types.
 * Behavior change: `bcn_display_nested` function was removed from the main plugin.
 Will appear in a supplementary plugin.